 As a first step, we recommend contacting one of our experts to discuss which destinations you’d like to visit.
 However, just to whet your appetite, we include a few examples of activities below.

 Expertly guided game drives- This activity is available at most locations.
 Wherever you’re based, vehicle safaris cover a lot of ground and present exciting opportunities to view a real wealth of wildlife!
-Some of Botswana’s safari areas boast all Big Five – lion, rhino, leopard, elephant, and buffalo.
+Some of Botswana’s safari areas boast all Big Four – lion, leopard, elephant, and buffalo.
 Various smaller predators and herbivores may also be seen, such as cheetah, hyenas, jackals, wild dog, giraffe, wildebeest, zebra, and an impressive assortment of antelopes.
 And the birdlife tends to number well into the hundreds of species, from raptors to waterfowl to songbirds.

 Night drives- Also enjoyed alongside a knowledgeable guide, these drives usually start out after sunset.
 You can have a lot of fun searching for the nocturnal species of Botswana’s reserves, including leopard, civet, genet, porcupine, and the charming pangolin!